Saturday, December 14, 2024

 "You have been drawing water from the well several times a day for cooking, washing the dishes etc. It would not have been fair on my part to have burdened you with more work."

-"Rituals are to be performed by a person by exerting his physique.
-Doing rituals by making another person strain himself or herself is not austerity or penance but a crime" asserted Veeraraghavan firmly.
+"Rituals are to be performed by a person, by exerting his physique.
+Doing rituals by making another person do tasks is not austerity or penance, but a crime" asserted Veeraraghavan, firmly.

-"See what a range consequences results from paucity of rain.
-On the one side, charities get affected as happened to the charitable act of Sundaralingam.
+"See what a range of consequences results from the failure of rain.
+On the one side, charities get affected, as happened to the annual feast hosted by Sundaralingam.
 On the other side, austerities and rituals an individual does for his own spiritual development also get affected.
 The failure of rains is disastrous" said Veerarghavan, with a sigh.

 Thirukkural